morepath/more.jwtauth/README.rst

 * ``pip install -U more.jwtauth`` - installing without cryptography

 Alternatively you can use buildout to install more.jwtauth.
-Remember to install cryptography if you need it.
+Remember to install cryptography manually if you need it.

 Usage